nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 #### Session status (watchOS)

+To query the availability status of the session, examine the global variable ```phoneAvailable``` which maintains the availability state of the iPhone companion app.

-To query the status of the session, examine the session directly.
+To query the reachability status of the session, examine the global variable ```phoneReachable``` which maintains the reachability state of the iPhone companion app.

+You can also examine the session directly.
 For example,
 ```
 let watchSession = WCSession.default
 watchSession.isReachable // is the iOS app reachable